webplatform/docs/css/properties/list-style-position/index.md

 {{Notes_Section
 |Notes====Remarks===
 The '''list-style-position''' property can be applied to any element when [[css/properties/margin|'''margin''']] and [[css/properties/display|'''display''']]:'''list-item''' are applied.
 The [[css/properties/display|'''display''']]:'''list-item''' property is available starting with Microsoft Internet Explorer 6.

-If the left padding of a list is set to 0 using one of the [[css/properties/padding|'''padding''']] properties, the list-item markers do not show only if that list has the default list-style-position: inside; .
+If the left padding of a list is set to 0 using one of the [[css/properties/padding|'''padding''']] properties, the list-item markers do not show only if that list has the default list-style-position: outside; .
 For a better understanding see the examples.

+There is variance among browsers regarding behaviour when a block element is placed first within a list element declared as list-style-position:inside.
+Chrome and Safari both place this element on the same line as the marker box, whereas Firefox, Internet Explorer and Opera place it on the next line.
+There is also an example provided. [https://bugzilla.mozilla.org/show_bug.cgi?id{{=}}36854 Firefox bug report]
 |Import_Notes====Syntax===
 <code>'''list-style-position: '''inside '''{{!}}''' outside</code>
 ===Standards information===